jdeymisson/jdeymisson/README.md

 ### Hey!
 Welcome to my profile!
 How is it going?  👋
 My name is Johnny Deymisson 🙎🏻‍♂️🇧🇷

-I am a student of Softwate Engineering and work as a Computer Technician.
+Student of Softwate Engineering and work as a Computer Technician.

 I am a lover of technology and I live in search of new challenges and learnings!